sholajegede/kinde-convex-starter/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-## 🛠️ Setting up your own Kinde instance
+## 🛠️ Setting up your own Kinde and Convex instances
 Follow the instructions in [https://docs.convex.dev/auth/kinde#get-started](https://docs.convex.dev/auth/kinde#get-started) to obtain your **Kinde** and **Convex** credentials.

 Update the `.env.local` file with your obtained credentials: